oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Resources/doc/reference/behat-tests.md

 Scenario: Success login
   Given I am on "/user/login"
-  And I fill "Login" form with:
+  When I fill "Login" form with:
       | Username | admin |
       | Password | admin |
   And I press "Log in"
-  And I should be on "/"
+  Then I should be on "/"

 Scenario Outline: Fail login
   Given I am on "/user/login"
-  And I fill "Login" form with:
+  When I fill "Login" form with:
       | Username | <login>    |
       | Password | <password> |
   And I press "Log in"
-  And I should be on "/user/login"
+  Then I should be on "/user/login"
   And I should see "Invalid user name or password."

   Examples: